 Is NMN still banned by the FDA?

 No. NMN is lawful as a dietary supplement and back on the market.
-In 2022 the FDA took the position that NMN could not be sold as a supplement, on a technicality, and it disappeared from Amazon and many retailers.
+In 2022 the FDA took the position that NMN couldn't be sold as a supplement, on a technicality, and it disappeared from Amazon and many retailers.
 In late 2025 the FDA reversed that position.

 The short history: NMN had once been studied as an investigational drug, and the FDA used a "drug preclusion" rule to exclude it from the supplement definition in 2022.
 Industry groups challenged that through petitions and a lawsuit, and on September 29, 2025 the FDA reversed course, confirming NMN was marketed as a supplement years earlier and is therefore not excluded.
 Follow-up letters to manufacturers in December 2025 formally reinstated its status (NutraIngredients, 2025).